nievadev/advanced-shopping-list/README.md

 ### Obviously it's dummy, it's not anything real
 ### Done with native JS, HTML and CSS

-This project relies on localStorage to save the courses you have supposedly bought. <br>
+This project relies on localStorage to save the courses you have added to your cart.

 # What did I gain?
 **1**.
 Much more skill at programming with JavaScript<br>